 A humidifier can help maintain acceptable moisture levels in your home.
 It will help soothe and lubricate your throat.
 It will also help minimize the dryness that might lead to inflammation in your voice box and windpipe.

 Dry air can lead to a wide range of discomfort for your skin.
-Let’s say, for example, that the weather is too dry or the humidity levels drop to less than 30%.
+Let’s say, for example, that the weather is too dry or the air conditioners cause the humidity levels to drop to less than 30%.
 Your skin will start losing its moisture.
 As a result, your skin will feel itchy, flaky, tight, and dry.

 One of the most vulnerable parts of this moisture loss is the skin on the hands.
 This is because the hands have fewer oil glands than other body parts.

 Your lips are also comprised of tender skin.
 So, they usually chap and flake more frequently and easily.
 This is particularly so when the air is too dry.
-As a result, your lips might even begin to crack.
+As a result, your lips might even begin to crack and that’s where the home humidifier comes in handy.

 Yes.
 Using Chapstick and hand lotion can help your lips and body regain lost moisture.
 However, installing a humidification unit to add moisture to your indoor air can help rehydrate your skin.
 Besides, it will also help alleviate the most common symptoms of dry skin.

-If you have flu or cold, a humidification unit can help ease some of these illnesses’ unpleasant symptoms.
+Whenever you catch a flu or cold, a humidification unit can help ease some of these illnesses’ unpleasant symptoms.
 Some of these symptoms include a dry and painful throat, breathing difficulties, and a stuffed-up nose.

 Proper humidification also prevents viruses, sore throats, frizzy hair, dry skin, and other health complications.
 You can keep disease symptoms at bay when you are sick by using a humidifier.
 It will help you get the needed rest, fight off infections, and speed up your recovery.